 The bottom line: factor total annual costs, not just monthly rates, when comparing facilities.
 A facility charging $10 monthly more but including insurance, locks, and no rate increases for 12 months might cost less overall than the "cheaper" option with multiple add-on fees.

-Yes - at least 14 storage facilities in Sarasota offer outdoor parking for car, boat, and RV storage.
-Some facilities even offer covered parking or indoor storage to help protect your vehicle from the elements.
-Indoor and covered options generally cost more than regular outdoor parking.
+Yes - at least 13 storage facilities in Sarasota offer outdoor parking for car, boat, and RV storage.
+Some facilities offer covered parking or drive-up storage to help protect your vehicle from the elements.
+Drive-up and covered options generally cost more than regular outdoor parking spaces.

 Depends what you're storing.
 Electronics, wood furniture, photos, and anything leather needs climate control or it'll warp, crack, or grow mold.
 Metal tools, plastic stuff, and outdoor furniture?
 You're fine without it.
-In Sarasota, climate control runs about $34.38/month—roughly 25% more than standard units.
+In Sarasota, climate control averages $41.84/month.
 Only pay the premium if most of your stuff actually needs protection.